 In the cells of the eggplant gradually builds a complex conceptual structure.
 It’s best read linearly, front to back, over a few hours.
 It’s one long piece: a short book, not a collection of blog posts.

 So The eggplant will appear first as a Kindle ebook.
 It’s ideal for the format, and it will be an interesting experiment to see how many readers do prefer an ebook.
 I’ll create others only if enough people buy it to make me believe there’s genuine demand.
 Every page I write on the web gets many thousands of views; how many people will an ebook reach?

 If there’s sufficient interest in a paper version, I will create one too.
 Please leave a comment below, or let me know on twitter, if you would likely buy a paperback.
-It would run to somewhat over a hundred pages, and cost something like $12.

 Eventually I’ll chop The eggplant into blog-post-sized bits and post it here on the web as well.
 I prefer reading on the web, myself!
 Maybe most people do!
 And it’s free!
 On the other hand, most people discover web pages via google searches or social media shares, and they are likely to land somewhere in the middle of the book.
 Most bits out of the middle won’t make much sense without having read what comes before.